This page was reviewed or revised on Tuesday, June 28, 2016 3:11 PM

-Lyme disease is an infection caused by the bacteria borrelia burgdorferi.
-In Ontario, these bacteria are spread to humans by the bite of blacklegged ticks, also called the deer tick.
+Lyme disease is an infection caused by bacteria that can spread to humans through the bite of an infected tick.

 Not all tick bites will result in disease and the symptoms and health effects caused by Lyme disease can vary for each person.
 The most common symptom is a red bull’s-eye rash that appears at the site of the tick bite between 3 and 30 days after the bite (average 10 days).

 The later stages of Lyme disease can include: